Curiosity rover discovers traces of ancient rivers on Mars

 The transition zone is visible as the clay-rich region gives way to mineral sulfate, which may indicate a significant change in the climate of Mars that occurred billions of years ago.

-The rover will soon take samples from the transition zone to learn more about the mineral composition of the rocks, allowing scientists to build a model of what the region was like long before the lander arrived on the planet.
+The rover will soon take samples from the transition zone to learn more regarding the mineral composition of the rocks, allowing scientists to build a model of what the region was like long before the lander arrived on the planet.

 In addition, the rover found traces of precipitation that carried water flows through the sand dunes.
 Now they look like multi-layered stones and jagged edges.

-According to popular theories, once on Mars there could be large bodies of water, rivers and even oceans.
+According to popular theories, once on Mars there might be large bodies of water, rivers and even oceans.
 Something led to the loss of the planet’s atmosphere, the water dried up or turned into ice that went under the surface.
 Scientists still do not give up hope to find at least some signs of life.
 And if we manage to find at least primitive microbes, then this will be a breakthrough for understanding how life appeared on the planets.

 Leave a Comment